imjamesonzeller/wordsearchapi/README.md

 - **CORS**: This is enabled to allow cross-origin requests, which is particularly useful if you're hosting the API and front-end on different domains.

 - **POST `/generate_word_search`**: The main endpoint where users can send a list of words.
-If no words are provided, a default list of random words will be used.
+If no words are provided, a default list of random words from words.py will be used.
 The `WordSearch` class is used to generate the word search grid.

 - **Error Handling**: If an invalid request is sent (e.g., missing words), the server responds with a default list of words and generates the grid.